Yamavu/PicoMite_User_Manual/src/predefined_read_only_variables.md

 If a statement caused an error which was ignored these variables will be set accordingly.

-MM.ERRNO is a number where non zero means that there was an error and
+MM.ERRNO is a number where non zero means that there was an error.

 They are reset to zero and an empty string by `RUN`, `ON ERROR IGNORE` or `ON ERROR SKIP`.

 ### MM.ERRMSG$

 If a statement caused an error which was ignored these variables will be set accordingly.

-MM.ERRNO is a number where non zero means that there was an error and

 MM.ERRMSG$ is a string representing the error message that would have normally been displayed on the console.